estefaniabarrosa/IBM-Telco-Customer-Chur/README.md

-# IBM Telco Customer Churn
+# Predicting Customer Churn with Machine Learning

+### A business-oriented analytics project using Python, Machine Learning and Tableau

 > **How can a telecommunications company identify customers at risk of leaving and prioritize retention efforts before churn occurs?**